enpici/VillagerGPT/README.md

 - Propose trades
 - Shake head
 - Play various sounds
+- Recall and share gossip with nearby villagers

 Villagers will also react to their surroundings.
 The plugin watches the environment during a conversation and inserts messages when the weather